Whiskey Tango Foxtrot (film): Production

 In February 2014, Tina Fey confirmed that her production company, Little Stranger, would adapt the memoir The Taliban Shuffle: Strange Days in Afghanistan and Pakistan by Kim Barker of the Chicago Tribune into a film.
 Fey would star in the lead role in the film, which would be produced by Lorne Michaels and written by Robert Carlock.
 On June 30, 2014, Paramount tapped Glenn Ficarra and John Requa to direct the film.
 On October 22, 2014, Margot Robbie joined the cast to play a competing reporter alongside Fey's character.
 On November 20, 2014, Martin Freeman was in talks to play Fey's character's unexpected love interest, a dedicated Scottish photojournalist.
 On January 10, 2015, it was reported that Nikolaj Coster-Waldau was in talks to join the film for a male lead role, although he did not ultimately star in the film.
 On February 2, 2015, Christopher Abbott joined the film's cast.
 On February 3, 2015, Nicholas Braun joined the film to play Tall Brian, Fey's character's cameraman, and the film had the working title Fun House.
 On February 9, 2015, Steve Peacocke was set to star in the film, playing Nic, Fey's character's alpha male bodyguard.
 On February 11, 2015, confirmed cast was announced, with Billy Bob Thornton, Alfred Molina, Sheila Vand, and Evan Jonigkeit also joining the cast of the film, in which Vand would play Shakira El-Khoury, a Lebanese reporter who works alongside Kim and Tanya.

 Fey confirmed that the film's title would be Whiskey Tango Foxtrot in an interview with USA Today.
 Kim Barker was changed to a cable news reporter named "Baker".

-The title is the NATO alphabet spelling of WTF, which stands for "What the fuck?"